 Delicious side dish for Thanksgiving.

-Did you know that russet potatoes are high in vitamin C?
+Did you know that russet potatoes are high in vitamin C and mushrooms are an excellent source of vitamin D?
 Feel free to swap in a white sweet potato and get a little more vitamin C per serving.

 - 4 russet potatoes